 D esigning Ettie’s room been my favourite part of our renovation journey to date.
-Creating a beautiful little girls room that really captures the imagination is something I’ve always wanted to do and when we moved in here I was given a completely blank canvas which was perfect.
+Creating a beautiful little modern pink girls room that really captures the imagination is something I’ve always wanted to do and when we moved in here I was given a completely blank canvas which was perfect.

 Since posting Ettie’s Room Progress, a couple of months ago, we’ve already made a few changes to the decor including changing her cot into a big girls bed.
 She loves having a proper bed … although I’m sure she thinks it’s for bouncing on at the moment because she hasn’t managed to spend a whole night sleeping in there!
-My favourite part of the day is jumping in bed next to her in the evening to read her a bedtime story then giving her a little cuddle as she falls to sleep.
+My favourite part of the day is jumping in bed next to her in the evening to read her a bedtime story.
+Then giving her a little cuddle as she falls to sleep.
 It’s so much easier than having to clamber over the sides of the cot (yes I used to jump in there with her too! )

 Cot Bed: Silver Cross Notting Hill